catetita/CV/README.md

 To have the opportunity to learn and work on software tech support, expand knowledge about Linux operating systems and Python programming language, keep improving English skills, to be a fluent speaker.
-The place where I live do not have this kind of industry, remote work represents a unique opportunity for me, Thank you for your time, do not hesitate to contact me for any interviews or questions, let's talk.
+The place where I live do not have this kind of industry, remote work represents a unique opportunity for me

+Thank you for your time, do not hesitate to contact me for any interviews or questions, let's talk.